-Military security clearances (as well as their civilian counterparts) require a lengthy process of interviewing, researching, and background investigation.
-This process is a requirement in order to be approved for a Confidential, Secret, or Top Secret clearance.
+Updated: November 3, 2022Military security clearances (as well as their civilian counterparts) require a lengthy process of interviewing, researching, and background investigation.
+This process is a requirement in order to be approved for a Confidential, Secret or Top Secret clearance.

-In addition to clearance procedures to handle, access, or otherwise access Confidential, Secret, or Top Secret classified things there are also checks done for those who are required to access Sensitive Compartmented Information, or SCI.
+In addition to clearance procedures to handle, access, or otherwise access Confidential, Secret, or Top Secret classified items, there are also checks done for those who are required to access Sensitive Compartmented Information, or SCI.

 What Is SSBI?

-Single Scope Background Investigations (sometimes referred to as Tier 5 depending on the context and application of the investigation) are required for access to SCI.
-This investigation does NOT confer an additional security clearance on the applicant; instead it is used to support Top Secret clearances and provides access to SCI upon successful completion of the investigation.
+Single Scope Background Investigations (sometimes referred to as Tier 5, depending on the context and application of the investigation) are required for access to SCI.
+This investigation does not confer an additional security clearance on the applicant.
+I nstead it is used to support Top Secret clearances and provides access to SCI upon successful completion of the investigation.

 Those who have Top Secret clearances are not automatically granted access to SCI.